ProvableHQ/leo/documentation/guides/13_workspaces.md

 Leo automatically determines the correct build order by analyzing the dependency graph across workspace members.
 When one member depends on another, Leo ensures the dependency is built first.

 In the example above, `token` has no dependencies and `swap` depends on `token`, so Leo builds `token` first, then `swap`.
 This ordering is computed automatically regardless of the order members are listed in `workspace.json`.

+If the dependency graph contains a cycle (e.g., A depends on B and B depends on A), Leo reports an error rather than attempting to build.

 ## Working with Workspaces